 What are some common methods of user experience research?

-There are two main subsets of user research.
+There are two main subsets of user experience research: qualitative and quantitative research.
+Let's take a closer look at each one.

-- Quantitative research – this refers to more structured methods such as surveys and digital experience monitoring.
-This attempts to gather measurable data about what users do, as well as test assumptions you developed from qualitative research.
-This can help you find patterns within a large user group.
-Of course with quantitative data you’re not getting a full sense of deeper human insights.
+Quantitative research refers to more structured methods such as surveys and digital experience monitoring.
+It attempts to gather measurable data about what users do, as well as test assumptions you developed from qualitative research.
+Also, it can help you find patterns within a large user group.
+Of course, with quantitative data you’re not getting a full sense of deeper human insights.

 Surveys are a very popular tool for managers.
 And they have their uses: surveys help us measure intangible human reactions, and gather opinions and perceptions of the experiences we deliver every day.
 These measurements, through analysis, give us the opportunity to know our people better and adapt our services to their needs and expectations.